jxhe/vae-lagging-encoder/README.md

 The code seperates optimization of encoder and decoder in VAE, and performs more steps of encoder update in each iteration.
 This new training procedure mitigates the issue of posterior collapse in VAE and leads to a better VAE model, without changing model components and training objective.

-**This repo is able to reproduce quantitative experimental results and qualitative visualizations regarding posterior mean space presented in the paper.**
+**This repo is able to reproduce quantitative experimental results and qualitative visualizations of posterior mean space presented in the paper.**

 Please contact junxianh@cs.cmu.edu if you have any questions.